bunchc/blog/content/posts/2014-08-14-Multi-Node-Devstack-with-Neutron-and-Cells.md

 >When this functionality is enabled, the hosts in an OpenStack Compute cloud are partitioned into groups called cells.
 Cells are configured as a tree.
 The top-level cell should have a host that runs a nova-api service, but no nova-compute services.
 Each child cell should run all of the typical nova-* services in a regular Compute cloud except for nova-api. **You can think of cells as a normal Compute deployment in that each cell has its own database server and message queue broker.**

-So, in addition to breaking down at physical boundaries or failure domains, you can break nova-compute into smaller chunks based on DB and MQ scaling limts.
+So, in addition to breaking down at physical boundaries or failure domains, you can break nova-compute into smaller chunks based on DB and MQ scaling limits.

-However, not all of us have multi-geo hundred plus node compute labs to play with... so how do we test out this functionaility before hand?
+However, not all of us have multi-geo hundred plus node compute labs to play with... so how do we test out this functionality before hand?
 Devstack!

 ## Getting Started